 Whichever season you choose for your wedding, you still need to prepare for whatever the weather has to offer.
 If the day turns out to be a sunny one, then you need to be ready to help the guests cool down: Prepare cold bottles of water to be handed out.
 Large electric fans will also come in handy if the day is very warm.
 It will also help to find a shaded garden spot where you can orient the actual ceremony.
 This should protect everyone from direct sunlight.

 If you choose March for your wedding month, then you should also prepare a backup plan in case of rain: It’s a good idea to have an indoor alternative during this season.
 You can also opt to have the ceremony outside in the garden and the reception indoors so you’ll be ready in any case.
-If your budget won’t permit this arrangement, then having a large and sturdy tent at ready will be your best alternative solution.
+If your budget won’t permit this arrangement, then having a large and sturdy tent at the ready will be your best alternative solution.

 Lastly, prepare for weather that is a bit colder than you expected.
 An extra layer of clothing should protect you and your partner from the cold wind.
 Lap blankets will surely be appreciated by the wedding guests.
 And should you need more help warming up, portable heaters need to be ready at the venue.